roadan/mesas-labs/Lab 1/README.md

 ```
 - When your application will fail to create,

-### Step 2 - Install Docker and Configure Mesos to use Docker
+### Task 2 - Install Docker and Configure Mesos to use Docker

 - Install and start Docker on the Vagrant Machine